microsoft/code-with-engineering-playbook/continuous-integration/readme.md

   - We encourage maintaining a consistent developer experience for all team members.
 There should be a central automated manifest / process that streamlines the installation and setup of any software dependencies.
 This way developers can replicate the same build environment locally as the one running on a CI server.
   - Build automation scripts often require specific software packages and version pre-installed within the runtime environment of the OS.
 This presents some challenges as build processes typically version lock these dependencies.
   - All developers on the team should be able to emulate the build environment from their local desktop regardless of their OS.
-  - Developers should trigger the automated environment setup task(s) through a single command.
   - Well established software packaging tools like Docker, Maven, npm, etc should be considered when designing your build automation tool chain.
 - [ ] **Document local setup**
   - The setup process for setting up a local build environment should be well documented and easy for developers to follow.